opencog/learn/README-Vision.md

-it: _"how do you know its a stop light?"_ and get an answer: _"because red above yellow above green."_ This ansswer is obtained by direct examination of the primary structure of the filter set, which has explict red, yellow, green filters in it, and the examination of the explicit image grammar, with above-below connectors explicitly present.
+it: _"how do you know its a stop light?"_ and get an answer: _"because red above yellow above green."_ This ansswer is obtained by direct examination of the primary structure of the filter set, which has explicit red, yellow, green filters in it, and the examination of the explicit image grammar, with above-below connectors explicitly present.

 You can ask _"and what else?"_ and get the answer _"on a painted black